Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Adds a new integration with Wincher for keyphrase performance tracking.
 * Improves the user direction in the configuration workout.
 * Adds a sleep interval to the WP CLI index command to limit server load while this command is running.
 Props to [roborourke](https://github.com/roborourke).
-* Adds a new integration with Wincher for keyphrase performance tracking.

 Bugfixes:

 * Fixes a bug where on small screens the advanced setting's search engine follow checkbox would have a misplaced center.
-* Fixes a bug where the styling of our introduction dialog in Elementor was broken due to changes in Elementor.
+* Fixes a bug where the styling of the introduction dialog in Elementor would be broken due to changes in Elementor.
 * Fixes a bug where the reading time functionality was not working for languages other than English.
-* Fixes a bug where certain text in the Google, Facebook and Twitter previews would not be translated.
+* Fixes a bug where certain text strings in the Google, Facebook and Twitter previews would not be translated.

 Other: